 In the wake of the 2004 tsunami, HI set up rehabilitation centres.
 Since 2015, HI shifted its action to address reconciliation issues, including transitional justice and reducing inequalities via inclusive economic development programming.

 Sri Lanka - Humanity & Inclusion | © HI

-HI also provides rehabilitation care to children born with clubfoot using the Ponseti method.
+Today, HI also provides rehabilitation care to children born with clubfoot using the Ponseti method.
 In addition, the organisation raises community awareness of this issue and enhances the early detection of disability.

 The war which consumed the north of the country lasted for nearly 30 years (1983 - 2009) and caused more than 60,000 deaths.
 Thousands of people were injured, of whom many were left with disabilities and many sustained their injuries from shells or anti-personnel landmines.
 Some 390,000 people were displaced by the conflict during the civil war.

-Sri Lanka’s wounds are slowly healing and the reconstruction process is still ongoing, helped by the country’s flourishing economy, and the rapid development of its infrastructure and services.
-Nevertheless, there is still a significant risk of natural disasters, including flooding, drought, landslides and cyclones, all of which frequently affect the island.
 The 2004 tsunami caused widespread physical and social damage.
 The disaster killed more than 40,000 people and left over 250,000 homeless.
 In recent years, flooding forced more than 400,000 to flee their homes in 2008 and a further 300,000 in 2010.

-Number of HI staff members: 44
+Number of HI staff members: 8

 Date programme opened: 1992